-- (a) Except as otherwise provided in this [act], permissible means of delivery of a record include delivery by hand, the United States Postal Service, commercial delivery service, and electronic transmission. - (b) Delivery to the [Secretary of State] is effective only when a record is received by the [Secretary of State].
+- (a) Except as otherwise provided in this [act], permissible means of delivery of a record include delivery by hand, mail, conventional commercial practice, and electronic transmission. - (b) Delivery to the [Secretary of State] is effective only when a record is received by the [Secretary of State].